Master of Science in OT Courses

 This graduate course is clinically based in an area of specialty.
 Seminars, in-service education, direct supervision, one to one mentoring, and direct treatment will be used in this course to develop advanced level practice skills.

-OCTH 295: Advances Research Methodology in Occupational Therapy
+OCTH 295: Advanced Research Methodology in Occupational Therapy

 Advances topics in research methodology and critical inquiry.
 Instrument development, the human subjects review process, quantitative and qualitative data analysis, interpretation, and reporting of results.
 Prerequisite: OCTH 245.